Why do I need a completion certificate for building work in my house?

 - damp proofing

-Only once the surveyor is satisfied with the work they'll issue a completion certificate which proves the building work on the property meets building regulations and is safe.
-You can find out more about getting through the process in our 5 steps to building regulations approval page.
+Only once the surveyor is satisfied with the work will they issue a completion certificate which can be used as evidence that the building work on the property meets building regulations.
+You can find out more about getting building control approval in our 5 steps to building regulations approval page.

 Additional work may be costly without building regulations approval

-If the council discovers that building work on your home, or other property, doesn't meet the building regulations they could take enforcement action against you within 12 months of the date the work was finished.
-This will require you to carry out alterations or even removal of the work, causing a great deal of disruption and inconvenience.
+If the council discovers that building work on your property doesn't meet building regulations they could take enforcement action against you within 12 months of the date the work was finished.
+This will require you to carry out alterations or even remove the work, causing a great deal of disruption, inconvenience and money.
 If you don't take the necessary action, the local authority has the power to undertake the work itself and recover the costs from you since you're the property owner.

-Properties without a completion certificate sell for less
+Properties without a building control certificate sell for less

-In general, a house that has had a considerable amount of work done without building regulations approval will sell for less.
-The absence of a completion certificate can deter buyers because there is an element of uncertainty and fewer guarantees that the building work is safe and meets the quality standards set in the Building Regulations (2010).
+A house that has had a considerable amount of work done without building regulations approval may well sell for less.
+The absence of a completion certificate can deter buyers because there is an element of uncertainty and fewer guarantees that the building work is safe and meets the standards set in the building regulations.